slinden2/chunk-of-code/content/blog/how-to-create-a-c-exension-in-python/index.md

 Creating a C extension from scratch sure can be quite an intimidating and confusing task, if you don't have any previous experience from writing/reading C code.
 The [C API documentation](https://docs.python.org/3.7/c-api/) is a good place to start gathering more information if you are interested in creating something more useful or if you just want to learn some more.

 Learning this stuff isn't surely waste of time, because it can help you understand a lot better how Python works under the hood.

-If you come up with some cool extension, please share them in the comments below!